-Slow cooker ribs are the perfect main dish for a Super Bowl party.
-Cook the ribs in the slow cooker, while you do other things, then simply grill or broil with barbecue sauce for 15 minutes and the ribs are ready to serve!
+Slow cooker spare ribs are the perfect way to cook up pork ribs.
+Cook the ribs in the slow cooker, then simply grill or broil with barbecue sauce for 15 minutes and the ribs are ready to serve!

 - 3 1/2 pounds pork spare ribs